A Perfect Example . . . during Lent

 Pauline, as a young girl, liked being in Church and was especially attracted to the Tabernacle and the majestic statue of Our Lady of Grace, depicting Mary stretching out her arms to present the Child Jesus to the faithful.
 Once Pauline is said to have asked her Mother, “Can I stay a little longer?”
 I have not yet finished saying everything to Jesus; so could you come and get me later?”

-Lent is a time of prayer.
-It is a time to reflect on our own spiritual journey as we walk with the Lord.
+Prayer is essential to become closer to our Lord.
+It give us time to reflect on our own spiritual journey as we walk with the Lord.
 And what a better commitment than to pray for the evangelization and Missionary activity in the entire world like Pauline?
 She founded the “Living Rosary” movement—groups of people dedicated to praying a mystery of the Rosary for the Missions.
 This may have been the inspiration of the Societies own National Director from 1950-66, Venerable Archbishop Fulton J. Sheen, to develop the World Mission Rosary.
 Consider praying this Rosary daily or weekly in Lent.
 Each decade, represented by a different color, reminds us of a Mission area where we are called to evangelize.

-This Lent, will you help Missionaries play a critical, life-saving role for countless families around the world?
+Will you help Missionaries play a critical, life-saving role for countless families around the world?
 They cannot do it alone.
 They urgently need your most important gift, your prayers . . . and your help.
 You mean that much to our Missionaries and the poor.
 You mean everything.
 Please be as generous as you can.
-And please be assured that during Lent, I will remember you and your intentions, at Mass and remember you in my prayers.
+Your support will make a difference in the world.